adampalkowski/FriendUpp/README.md

 ## Contributing

-At the moment, contributions to the Social Events App project are not being accepted.
+At the moment, contributions to the FriendUpp project are not being accepted.
 However, if you encounter any issues or have suggestions, feel free to report them using the provided contact details.

 ## License